Fatemeh-J/Putting-in-for-a-PhD-and-moving-abroad/Getting Familiar with RUG Services.md

 ## PhD Support
 In this [link](https://www.rug.nl/education/phd-programmes/during/phd-support/phd-support?lang=en) you can find more information about the mental support services.
 They offer workshops on topics such as perfectionism, stress management, and so on.
 You can also request a brief conversation with one of the university's psychologists.
 You can email them on this address: ssc-info@rug.nl to ask for a meeting.

+## Access to Softwares
+You can buy Office for a reduced fee at [surfspot](surfspot.nl) or use Office for free by using our virtual environment [uwp.rug.nl](uwp.rug.nl).
+All applications of the UG that can be used on a personal device, can be found on [Iris](rug.nl/iris), the Self Service Portal.